hieple24/Project_1/README.md

 ## Collecting Crypto Tweets

 To collect twiiter feed the twint libary was used.
-By using the cyrpto_scraper function you can colect tweets containing the string values in the tickers list.
+By using the cyrpto_scraper function you can collect tweets containing the string values in the tickers list.
 Alternatively, you can use the coin_miner function and pass in a string value of the text in tweets you want to collect.
 ![Screenshot of code to collect tweets](./images/tweet_miner.png)

 ## Collecting Crypto prices